17 Beautiful Picnic Spots in the Blue Mountains

 Narrow Neck Lookout

-If you are looking for a quick, easy place to eat lunch, Narrow Neck lookout has a couple of picnic tables overlooking the valley.
+If you are looking for a quick, easy place to eat lunch, Narrow Neck lookout has a couple of tables overlooking the valley.
 It is also a stop on the HOHO bus.

 Narrow Neck lookout has a picnic table